 William Otton

-William Otton’s carefully crafted oil paintings beckon you with their intense and unusual colors, the symmetry of a carefully curated gallery within the painting, and the appeal of strong familiar images.
+William Otton’s carefully crafted modern art paintings beckon you with their intense and unusual colors, the symmetry of a carefully curated gallery within the painting, and the appeal of strong familiar images.
 There are paintings-within-a-painting that dialogue with each other (including Matisse, Diebenkorn, Monet, Picasso, and Hopper to name a few), and also newly created vistas.
 At first they seem serious or even wistful in their formality, then there is some whimsy to be found, and ultimately joy, as the art of experiencing art is celebrated.

 “My paintings include the essence of ideas, techniques and styles explored by selected artists of the last century who influenced my understanding about what makes a successful painting.
 I include those essences while also acknowledging 20th century Modernist reductive conventions focused on the elements of art, the two dimensional surface of the canvas and the exploration of color formed space.”